Sparse data-driven quadrature rules via $\ell^p$-quasi-norm minimization: Error Analysis

 for $\tilde{m}=\argmin_{m\in\mathbb{M}}\|\mu-\mu_{m}^{\text{train}}\|_2$.
-From this choice, Lemma \ref{lemma1}, (\ref{teo1}) and (\ref{teo2}) we get the first and third term on the right-hand side of (\ref{t1}).
+From this choice, Lemma \ref{lemma1}, (\ref{teo1}) and (\ref{teo2}) we get the first and third term on the right-hand side of (\ref{eq:fest}).
 For the second term, starting from (\ref{eqLemma}) by using (\ref{eqp1}), (\ref{2.1.1}), (\ref{teo3}) we obtain

 \end{proof} As observed in \cite{p1}, it is natural to add the hypothesis $\Delta\rightarrow0$ as $N^{\text{train}}\rightarrow\infty$.
-This implies that for a large training dataset we expect the contribution of third term in (\ref{t1}) to be negligible.
-Therefore, if one wants to satisfy (\ref{eq1.8}) it is enough to choose, for instance, $\mathcal{R}$ and $\epsilon_1$ such that first and second term of $(\ref{t1})$ are respectively equal or less than $\varepsilon/4$.
+This implies that for a large training dataset we expect the contribution of third term in (\ref{eq:fest}) to be negligible.
+The $\ell^2$-norm of the sparse rule, that is only available a posteriori, can be bounded by its $\ell^1$-norm that is equal to $|\Omega|$.
+The constant $S_f$ can be numerically computed once $\mathcal{R}$ is fixed, indeed

+Therefore, if one wants to satisfy (\ref{eq1.8}) it is enough to choose, for instance, $\mathcal{R}$ and $\epsilon_1$ such that the sum of the first and second term of (\ref{eq:fest}) is equal or less than $\varepsilon/2$.
+Since we have the sum of two terms one can play in making one negligible with respect to the other.
+This could promote a smaller value of $\mathcal{R}$ or a larger norm of the residual that enforces sparsity.
+We discuss this argument with the help of numerical tests in the next section.